Lack of water is one of the biggest stresses on a green roof. However too much water on a roof can cause a number of serious issues:

 - Vegetation that does not like anaerobic conditions can be killed off by excess water.

-How do you drain a green roof?
+How to best drain a small green roof?

-One of the main concerns that small scale builders have outlined to us is how to provide green roof drainage to adequately cope with rainfall of all quantities.
-The guide gives rational to the whys and hows of allowing good rainwater drainage.
-Before commercial drainage layers were developed, it was common practice to use a thin layer of gravel to act as a drainage layer.
-However gravel is relatively heavy.
-In the guide we explore innovative and creative ways of dealing with drainage as well adding to the visual landscape design and biodiversity of the roof.
+In the era before commercial drainage layer materials were developed, it was common practice on green roofs to use a thin layer of gravel to act as a drainage layer.
+The issue with gravel however, is that it is relatively heavy.
+Thus, in the guide we explore alternative, innovative and creative ways of dealing with drainage for green roofs while also adding to the visual landscape design and increasing the biodiversity potential of the roof.